kakurk/kkurkela.github.io/index.md

 _Transcranial Direct Current Stimulation of Memory Networks_
 My colleagues and I are also currently seeing if it is possible to modulate memory performance using network targeted tDCS.
 Specifically, we are interested in investigating if targeting the posterior-medial memory network will modulate the impact of contextual reinstatement on memory performance.

-_Effect of Emotion on Memory for overlapping multi-element memoranda_
+_Effect of Emotion on Memory for Overlapping Multi-element Memoranda_
 I am also working on developing a study to examine the influences of emotion on associative memory, specifically on overlapping associations that can be integrated into events engrams.